MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 ## Example Apps / Starters

-The React Native community has graciously created some awesome open source apps that can serve as examples for developers that are getting started.
+The React Native community has graciously created some awesome open-source apps that can serve as examples for developers that are getting started.
 The following is a list of OSS React Native apps that are also using CodePush, and can therefore be used to see how others are using the service:

 - [F8 App](https://github.com/fbsamples/f8app) - The official conference app for [F8 2016](https://www.fbf8.com/).
 - [Feline for Product Hunt](https://github.com/arjunkomath/Feline-for-Product-Hunt) - An Android client for Product Hunt.